U.S. second-home markets are seeing exploding interest.

 Cost To Own In Charleston, South Carolina: The average per-square-meter price to own in the city center is US$4,903.
 A 91-square-meter two-bedroom, two-bath apartment in the French Quarter near to Waterfront Park is being sold for US$579,900, or US$6,372 per square meter.

-Cost To Own In Porto, Portugal: The average cost to own here is US$2,978 per square meter.
+Cost To Own In Porto, Portugal: The average cost to own here is a little less than US$3,000 per square meter.
 A two-bedroom, two-bath apartment 15 meters from the river is offered for US$390,000, or US$3,438 per square meter.
 That’s 13% above the city average but 46% cheaper than the apartment in Charleston, and, rather than charming like the Old World, it is the Old World.

 For retirees looking for an active outdoor lifestyle, it’s hard to beat the cities of Scottsdale and Prescott, Arizona.
 Those seeking better affordability tend to settle in Prescott.
 Unlike other parts of Arizona, Prescott offers mild weather and the opportunity to be out of doors all year.